Staph Infection (Non-MRSA)

 How is a staph infection treated?

-How can I prevent staph
+How can I prevent staph infections?

 Tips for good handwashing:

-- Use water (either cold or warm is fine) and plenty of soap.
-Work
+- Use clean, running water and plenty of soap.
+Work up a good lather.

-- Clean your whole hand, under your nails, between your fingers,
+- Clean your whole hand, under your nails, between your fingers, and up your wrists.

 - Dry your hands well.
-Use a paper towel to turn off the faucet
+Use a paper towel to turn off the faucet and open the door.

 Tips for using alcohol-based hand gels: